cockroachdb/docs/v20.1/cockroach-debug-zip.md

 When you issue the `debug zip` command, the node that receives the request connects to each other node in the cluster.
 Once it's connected, the node requests the content of all log files stored on the node, the location of which is determined by the `--log-dir` value when you [started the node](cockroach-start.html).

 Because `debug zip` relies on CockroachDB's distributed architecture, this means that nodes not currently connected to the cluster cannot respond to the request, so their log files *are not* included.
+In such situations, we recommend using the [`--host` flag](#general) to point `debug zip` at individual nodes until data has been gathered for the entire cluster.

 After receiving the log files from all of the active nodes, the requesting node aggregates the files and writes them to an archive file you specify.